 In a large program, identical sets of statements are often needed in more than one place.
 Subroutines provide a means of writing these statements in one location and accessing them from anywhere in the program.
-Figure 7-1 shows the flow of control from several places in a program to a subroutine and back again.
+Figure 8-1 shows the flow of control from several places in a program to a subroutine and back again.
+You use the Subroutine command (PSR), described in the next section, to transfer control to a subroutine.

-Figure 7-1.
-Subroutine Flow of Control.
+Figure 8-1.
+Subroutine Flow of Control